 - A documentary search to determine previous uses on the site and in adjacent areas.
-Available historical maps, aerial photographs, and atlases will be reviewed. - Visual inspection of the property for evidence of potential site contamination, such as visible spills and stains, dumped materials, the presence of drums or other containers of hazardous materials, and evidence of undocumented tanks, such as fill caps and vent pipes. - Information on subsurface conditions from the U.S. Geological Survey and previous studies. - Records maintained by the USEPA and NYSDEC on properties of environmental concern on the Island will be reviewed, including records of known of suspected hazardous waste disposal sites, hazardous waste generators or treatment facilities, hazardous substance releases, and chemical and petroleum storage facilities. - Summary of the results of available prior soil and groundwater testing.
+Available historical maps, aerial photographs, and atlases will be reviewed. - Visual inspection of the property for evidence of potential site contamination, such as visible spills and stains, dumped materials, the presence of drums or other containers of hazardous materials, and evidence of undocumented tanks, such as fill caps and vent pipes. - Information on subsurface conditions from the U.S. Geological Survey and previous studies. - Records maintained by the USEPA and NYSDEC on properties of environmental concern on the Island will be reviewed, including records of known of suspected hazardous waste disposal sites, hazardous waste generators or treatment facilities, hazardous substance releases, and chemical and petroleum storage facilities. - Summary of the results of available prior soil and groundwater testing, including the results from samples collected from 50 borings undertaken for the New York City Economic Development Corporation (EDC) in March 2011.